Curvature perturbations from vacuum transition during inflation: Introduction

 An alternative solution to the graceful exit problem pointed out in Ref.~\cite{Adams:1990ds} is to have a second field present during inflation that makes the vacuum decay rate field-dependent, so that percolation becomes favourable towards the end of inflation and the decay completes.

 In this work, we examine the possibility of a combination of both the above scenarios playing a part in the early universe.
 Namely that there is the standard slowly rolling inflationary field that generates the background exponential expansion and ends inflation when the slow-roll conditions fail, the evolution entering reheating era thereafter.
 In addition there is a second field that undergoes vacuum transition, but the energy released from the transition is not strong enough to end inflation.
-Thus we aim to answer the question: can a vacuum transition occurring on top of an inflationary background generate significant curvature perturbations that can be observed through their non-Gaussianity?
+Thus we aim to answer the question: can a vacuum transition occurring during inflation generate significant curvature perturbations, in addition to the inflaton background, that can be observed through their non-Gaussianity?

 The physical motivation for considering this question is the multiple vacua that arise in fundamental particle physics theories such as Grand Unified Theories (GUTs) \cite{ParticleDataGroup:2024cfk} and string theory \cite{Kachru:2003aw,Douglas:2006es,Baumann:2014nda}.
 It is possible that transition between these vacua takes place in the very early universe, during the inflationary stage, when fields take trans-Planckian values.